julienetie/lambdascript/decoupled-javascript.md

 ### Goal
 Decoupled JavaScript aims to:
-- Establish a contemporary standard, excluding detrimental practices and misconceptions
+- Establish a contemporary standard, excluding detrimental practices and misconceptions.
-- Eliminate practices that lead to brittle codebases
+- Eliminate practices that lead to brittle codebases.
 - Enhance productivity
-- Direct developers' attention towards meaningful paradigms
+- Direct developers' attention towards meaningful paradigms.
 - Resolve the ambiguity in different problem-solving approaches in JavaScript.
-- Establish Decoupled JavaScript as a best practice reference for Vanilla JavaScript
+- Establish Decoupled JavaScript as a best practice reference for Vanilla JavaScript.

 ### Areas of focus
 - [1\.
 Use of ECMAScript](#1-use-of-ecmascript)